ElementsProject/lightning/doc/PLUGINS.md

  - `lease_fee`: amount paid as lease fee
  - `leased`: tags channel_open, channel contains leased funds

-`blockheight` is the block the txid is included in.
+`blockheight` is the block the txid is included in. `channel_mvt`s will be null, so will the blockheight for withdrawals to external parties (we issue these events when we send the tx containing them, before they're included in the chain).

 The `timestamp` is seconds since Unix epoch of the node's machine time at the time lightningd broadcasts the notification.